 More than 200 faculty and professional staff members engage in externally funded research each year, in addition to the numerous faculty members who conduct University-funded research.
 At the core of our research is the pursuit of solutions for complex societal issues — and we want you to be a part of it.

-Meet our faculty to learn more about their research interests and how they incorporate research developments into our academic programs.
-You’ll find that our faculty are supportive of graduate students’ interests and career goals, and are eager to provide mentorship and to highlight student work.
+Chat with our faculty to learn more about their research interests and how they incorporate research developments into our academic programs.
+You’ll find that our faculty are supportive of graduate students’ interests and career goals and are eager to provide mentorship and highlight student work.

-The professional research staff of the Cutler Institute are dedicated to advancing and supporting the well being of individuals, families, and communities.
+The professional research staff members of the Catherine Cutler Institute are dedicated to advancing and supporting the well-being of individuals, families, and communities.
 The research conducted at the Institute is the outcome of strategic community partnerships, which offer our students the opportunity for graduate assistantships.

 Valuable Graduate Assistantships